This post created by ignored player and thus hidden.

 On the other hand, if you are mainly interested in puzzles and quests, maybe you won't need it at all since you are not competing with anyone.
 All you might want to buy is some items which will guarantee protection

 for your country from other players in later stages of the game, but it will be possible without spending money too.

 Are there unique features available exclusively for paid players?

 Gameplay wise - the vast majority (if not all) features are available to everyone.

 Can I sell the weapons / armor / items I find for Enkord Cash?

 We have plans for some kind of late-game auction house, but it's too early to look that far.

-What computer software / hardware do you need to play Totem Tribe II: Jotun?
+What device do you need to play Totem Tribe II: Jotun?

-The game will run on any decent PC or laptop running Windows.
-Nothing special required - just have your drivers up to date.
+The game will run on any decent phone, tablet, desktop, or laptop running Windows, Linux, Mac, Android, iOS.
+Nothing special required.

 Do I need to download anything?